GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Introduction

 \section{Introduction}

 Geometric problems constitute an important category of mathematical tasks, characterized by intricate spatial structures and multi-step reasoning processes~\citep{ma2024geometric}.
 They are commonly divided into plane geometry and solid geometry.
 This study focuses on solid geometry, where reasoning over three-dimensional spatial relations is substantially more complex.
 Such problems rarely yield to direct application of standard theorems; instead, they often require the deliberate introduction of auxiliary lines\footnote{In this paper, we use \textit{auxiliary lines} broadly to include both additional lines and coordinate systems.} to reveal hidden geometric structure and enable further analysis.
-These constructions are essential for anchoring visual diagrams to formal symbolic reasoning and for providing the intermediate steps required for rigorous problem solving.
+These auxiliary lines are essential for anchoring visual diagrams to formal symbolic reasoning and for providing the intermediate steps for rigorous problem-solving.

-To validate the above idea, we conduct a pilot study with three preliminary experiments: one with incorrect auxiliary lines (Incorrect Aux), one without auxiliary lines (No Aux), and one with correct auxiliary lines (Correct Aux).
+To validate the above idea, we conduct a pilot study comprising three experimental settings: Incorrect Aux (with incorrect auxiliary lines), No Aux (without auxiliary lines), and Correct Aux (with correct auxiliary lines).
 As shown in Figure~\ref{fig:pilot_study}, \textbf{the use of correct auxiliary lines achieves the highest accuracy, whereas incorrect auxiliary lines lead to the poorest performance.} One possible explanation is that inaccurate auxiliary lines tend to misdirect reasoning and produce errors, while precise auxiliary lines uncover key spatial relationships, thereby enhancing solution accuracy.

-Given that accurate auxiliary lines are crucial for solution correctness, the key question is how to obtain them reliably.
-The most straightforward approach is to draw auxiliary lines directly on the original diagram.
-However, current image editing models cannot accurately draw auxiliary lines (as illustrated in Figure~\ref{fig:image_example}).
-Another representative approach adopts a tool-use pipeline, exemplified by Visual Sketchpad~\citep{Visual_Sketchpad}: an LVLM is prompted to generate code that draws auxiliary lines, which is then rendered into an augmented diagram.
-Although effective in controlled settings, this method faces two key limitations.
-First, it depends on the specific coordinate position of the diagram elements, which is rarely available in real-world problems.

-Additionally, it relies on the LVLM’s ability to generate highly accurate code for auxiliary lines.
-This dependency constrains its robustness and limits its applicability to broader classes of geometric problems.
-Taken together, these limitations indicate that neither direct image editing nor coordinate-dependent tool usage approaches can reliably produce accurate auxiliary lines in current technology, motivating an approach that avoids image manipulation and strict coordinate requirements.